inaki/cities/miamiDade/index.md

 ### Overview

+"Miami-Dade County [is looking] to improve constituent interactions with a focus on economic development and regulatory outcomes, enriching feedback loops and improving access to services.
+In the process of doing so, they want to make key data sets more open accessible to internal partners and the public."

 * _Weather, Demographics, Urbanicity_
   * Weather: if you hate snow, congratulations!
 [Miami has two seasons](http://en.wikipedia.org/wiki/Miami#Climate): wet (May to November) and dry (November to May).
 When it's dry, expect a whole lot of pleasant shorts weather and people escaping New England and Chicago from freezing temperatures.
 When it's wet season, expect to hide in air-conditioned cars and get knocked over by a wall of humidity.
 As a bonus, wipe the condensation off your glasses every thirty minutes!
   * Urbanicity: Miami and its surrounding county is not dense compared to the big cities.
 Expect to drive most areas, although there are high density and walkability in particular areas: areas of Miami Beach (including South Beach and North Beach), Brickell, Coconut Grove and parts of Downtown Miami.